 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a source of frustration which can cause a disruption in your daily life.
-They can cause flooding, bad smells, or even health risks.
-If not promptly dealt with blocked drains could cause grave problems to the plumbing system, which can lead to expensive repair or even replacement.
+Blocked drains are a hassle that can disrupt your daily life.
+They can result in the destruction of your home’s plumbing, unpleasant odours, and even health risks.
+If they are not addressed promptly blocked drains could cause serious problems in the plumbing system, resulting in costly repair or even replacement.

 Key Takeaways

-- Drains that are blocked can interrupt your day-to-day routine and result in the destruction of your home, bad smells, and even health issues.
+- Drains that are blocked can interrupt your routine and can result in problems with water, bad odours and even health hazards.

-- Grease, oil and fat buildup can accumulate on the walls of pipes, leading to obstructions; try not to pour grease down the drain.
-Alternatively, use soap and hot water while cleaning dishes.
+- The fat, oil and grease buildup can accumulate on the walls of pipes causing obstructions; try not to pour grease down the drain.
+Alternatively, use hot water and soap for cleaning dishes.

-- Tree roots naturally extend themselves into the earth to seek nutrients.
-This can cause massive damage, and also block the pipes completely which can cause flooding.
-Ensure you maintain trees near drainage systems by pruning them.
+- Tree roots naturally extend in the ground to find nutrients which may cause significant damage to pipes and even completely block them leading to flooding; regularly maintain trees near drainage systems by pruning them.

-- The flushing of non-biodegradable products like wet wipes, towels, and so on. can create unpleasant smells emanating from bins and toilets. make sure to take care to wash your toilet paper in the toilet.
+- Flushing non-biodegradable items like wet wipes, sanitary towels and so on. could cause unpleasant odors emanating from bins and toilets. make sure to flush toilet paper down the drain.

 - Hair

-Fat, grease and oil may appear like harmless materials to flush down the drain, but as time passes, they build up on the walls of pipes, causing an obstruction.
-When this occurs the water can’t move freely through the drainpipes.
-The solution is to stop spilling grease down the drain.
-Or use hot water and soap while cleaning dishes since it can help break down grease-based substances.
+Fat, grease, and oil may appear like harmless materials to dump down the drain however, over time, they begin to accumulate in the pipes’ walls the pipes, causing an obstruction.
+If this happens it is impossible for water to flow freely through the drainpipes.
+The solution is to avoid throwing grease down the drain or use soap and hot water to wash your hands when cleaning dishes, as this helps break down greasy substances.

-The tree’s roots gradually extend themselves into the ground in search of nutrients, which results in them growing toward underground pipes.
-Once inside these pipes tree roots can cause massive damage and could completely block them leading to flooding.
-It’s important therefore if you are near trees that you maintain their growth in the drainage system by trimming them in a regular manner.
+In time, the tree roots naturally extend themselves into the ground searching for nutrients which results in them growing towards underground pipes.
+Once they’re inside, the tree roots can cause substantial damage and may completely block them leading to flooding.
+Therefore, it is essential that if have trees around that you regularly maintain their growth around drainage systems, by trimming them regularly.

-It’s easy enough to believe that flushing biodegradable products such as wet towels, sanitary wipes and so on. won’t cause any significant problems in the end, but when too many of these items are put into toilets, they can accumulate pushing others aside which can create unpleasant smells around bins and toilets!
-Be aware of what needs to be flushed, and what shouldn’t (i. the only toilet paper is to be flushed out).
+It’s easy enough to believe that flushing non-biodegradable things like toilet paper, wet wipes and so on. won’t cause any significant problems over the long haul, However, when a lot of these items are flushed into toilets, they can pile up and push others away, which can cause unpleasant odors to emanate in the vicinity of toilets or bins!
+Make sure to remember what should be flushed, and what shouldn’t (i. e only toilet papers should be flushed out).

 Additional Information